Ok, confession time! Ever since I started my very first Bullet Journal, doodles have been my biggest challenge.

 “But I Can’t Draw”

-When I started my first Bullet Journal in 2018, I could only draw smiley faces or stick persons.
+When I started my first Bullet Journal in 2018, I could only draw smiley faces or stick people.
 The idea of there was never any talk of other doodling options in my arsenal.

 What happened?
 A lot of learning and practice.
-Like everything, doodling skills are just a muscle and all you need is to train it.
+Like everything, doodling skills are just a muscle, and all you need is to train them.

 It might not seem that way, but it’s definitely true.